 Writing Techniques of Note

-- Characters are mentioned before we meet them in person, which helps us to understand the wider network of characters nice and early.
+- Characters are mentioned before we meet them in person, which helps ground readers within the wider network of characters.
 We also look forward to meeting them properly when we do finally see them in action.
 We know quite a bit about the grandmother before we’ve met her, for instance: She’s probably closer to Kezia than Kezia is to her own mother, as Kezia watched her pack.
-She packed carefully, and Kezia knows there will be nothing left in her room — a careful sort of woman who perhaps grew up with little in the way of possessions.
+The grandmother packed carefully, and Kezia knows there will be nothing left in her room — a careful sort of woman who perhaps grew up with little in the way of possessions.
 She’s a longtime friend of the kindly store man and we see her scrabbling about in the distance trying to look after Linda, who is ‘prostrate’ on the dray.
 (A dray is a two-wheeled cart.)
 We also hear about Pip and Rags, so we know they are cousins before we meet them properly.

 - Read “Prelude” as an excellent example of a story which achieves “The Overview Effect” (seen also in We Found a Hat by Jon Klassen, Matchless by Gregory Maguire and Happy Valley Season One.)